-Chesa Boudin, the Most Hated of the Progressive Prosecutors
+His Dad Got a Chance at Clemency.
+Then His Baby Was Born.

 Boudin: I was extremely detailed and transparent on the campaign trail.
 I was very clear about what my policies would be once I took office.
 The trademark policies of my administration are wildly popular in San Francisco: things like ending money bail so that we’re not incarcerating people who are presumed innocent based on their poverty; things like reducing juvenile detention so that we don’t have children in jail; things like getting the last person off of California’s death row, who was sent there from San Francisco County.
 The recall campaign is exploiting fear and anxiety in a global pandemic.
 Folks didn’t like the outcome of the last election and see an opportunity, using money raised from Republican donors, to try and reverse it.

-Green: The people behind one of the recall campaigns were mostly Democrats, so it's not just Republicans.
+Green: Most of the people behind one of the recall campaigns were Democrats, so it’s not just Republicans.
 When it comes down to it, if you are focused on trying to release people on parole and reduce the size of the jailed population, more people accused of crimes will be walking around on the streets.
-For better or for worse, that is probably going to mean that some of them will commit crimes again while they're out of the prison system.
-Do you think there's a fundamental trade-off between the criminal-justice system you envision and the fact that people just have to live with the possibility of more crime in their neighborhood?
+For better or for worse, that is probably going to mean that some of them will commit crimes again while they’re out of the prison system.
+Do you think there’s a fundamental trade-off between the criminal-justice system you envision and the fact that people just have to live with the possibility of more crime in their neighborhood?

 Boudin: I don’t at all.
 But first let me address your point about who’s behind this recall.
 You are absolutely right that the second recall is trying to brand itself as Democrat-led.
 It’s also true that the San Francisco Republican Party has endorsed it and the vast majority of money they’re raising is coming from a very, very small group of Republican mega-donors who give money to Republican causes all across this country.
 So yes, they’re calling themselves Democrats, but the reality of where their money is coming from and who’s endorsed them makes it very clear that this is a Republican-led operation.

-The logic behind your question—what’s implied—is that because we know some percentage of people who are arrested will eventually commit new crimes, therefore we should incarcerate everyone who's ever arrested for life.
-That's reading between the lines of your question.
-Do we know that sometimes, when police arrest someone, that person goes on to commit a murder?
+The logic behind your question—what’s implied—is that because we know some percentage of people who are arrested will eventually commit new crimes, therefore we should incarcerate everyone who’s ever arrested for life.
+That’s reading between the lines of your question.
+Do we know that sometimes when police arrest someone that person goes on to commit a murder?
 Yes, we know empirically that will happen.
-It will happen in every city in this country, with a Republican tough-on-crime D.A., or with a Democrat reformer D.A.
+It will happen in every city in this country, with a Republican tough-on-crime DA, or with a Democrat reformer DA.
 And the response cannot be to say, “Well, then, every time anybody gets arrested, we will hold them in jail indefinitely.”

 When we ignore the broader context that leads people to commit crimes, we ensure that more crime will be committed in the future.